This September 2025 trip is full! See the website for available dates.

 We’ll also see the Burana Tower, a truncated minaret, from the 11th century with another open-air collection of interesting stones, in this case, carved like human-shaped tombstones.

 At the end of our adventure, after seeing gorgeous suzanis, stunning ikat yardage and beautiful felt scarves, we’ll return to Bishkek.
 The rest of this day is free to explore on your own or just relax and pack up your treasures.
 Our Farewell Dinner is tonight!
+We’ll spend the last night back in Bishkek and then fly home from Bishkek the next morning.

 Some of our Hotels…